 If your pup’s birthday is coming up and you’re trying to figure out exactly what to do to celebrate with your special guy, look no further!
 We have created the ultimate guide to throwing a bash for your furry friend.
 Throwing a birthday party for your friends can be intimidating, you don’t want to disappoint anyone, and you don’t want to throw a lame party.
 Lucky for you, your dog is your number one biggest fan!
 Your dog will love any party you plan, but to make the day extra special, keep reading!

-Invite all your pet’s friends!
+Invite all your pet’s friends to the best Pup Party!

 Make a guest list including all your friends, as well as your pets.
 Think about bringing some invitations with you on your next trip to the dog park.
 Make sure that all your furry guests get along well with each other and any humans that are invited.
 Kids love dogs, but not all dogs love kids, so make sure that your guest list is created thoughtfully if you plan to have children joining in on the festivities.